Marquette median real estate price is $192,486, which is less expensive than 84.5% of Wisconsin neighborhoods and 81.4% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-One of the unique characteristics of the Marquette neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The Marquette neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Marquette neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 The Marquette neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 98.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.